Pearson Seminar on Collaborative Leadership (PSCL)

 “PSYL 1.0 was a transformative experience that taught me so much about self-assessment and community building.
 I have always felt that it would be incredible to connect with an amazing network of alumni, and to deepen what we learned at an older age.”

-PSCL is currently accepting applications for a small group of UWC alumni to join us at PSCL.
+PSCL is currently accepting applications for a group of youth to join us at PSCL.

 To apply, complete the registration and essay questions on our registration website.

-$200 CAD deposits are due when you are accepted into the program.
-Full payment is due by April 30, 2018.
+$200 CAD deposits are due when you are accepted into the program. .

 Questions?
 Contact our team at firstname.lastname@example.org